 - !
-Start a history substitution, except when followed by a blank, newline, = or (. - !n Refer to command line n. - !-n Refer to the current command line minus n. - !!
+Start a history substitution, except when followed by a blank, newline, carriage return, = or (when the extglob shell option is enabled using the shopt builtin). - !n Refer to command line n. - !-n Refer to the current command line minus n. - !!
 Refer to the previous command.
 This is a synonym for '!-1'.